Wheels That Changed Truck History

 2. Moto Metal 970

 This one gave a lot of lip.
-It was offered in 20s (20x12s even), which had not even been a thing yet.
-Back then, 20x10s were considered monster huge.
+It was offered in the 20s (20x12s even), which had not even been a thing yet.
+Back then, 20x10s were considered monsters huge.
 Moto Metal had offered a 12-wide wheel for a much lower price.
-Since then, they’ve grown their brand and increased their consumer awareness.
+Since then, they’ve grown their brand and increased its consumer awareness.
 They have since come up in price a bit, but they still remain one of the more affordable wheels on the market.
 Moto Metal had a lasting influence on wheel design.
 When it comes to the blackened mill Moto Metal 970, you can literally put it on anything.
 As a result, it quickly and easily became super popular.
 Moto Metal also pioneered the look of rivets on the rim of the wheel.
-It’s been considered in for years, and there are still plenty of wheel companies using this design.
+It’s been considered for years, and there are still plenty of wheel companies using this design.
 Sure, the original Motometal wheel was the 962, but the 970 had more sales.
 In fact, the 970 has been in the top 3-5 bestsellers for the last half a decade.

 3. American Force Blade